Convert Metre Square To Squares

 Q1: Can I convert square meters to squares if the squares are not perfectly square?

 A1: Yes, but you must first determine the area of each individual shape.
-If it's a rectangle, multiply length and width.
+Consider this: if it's a rectangle, multiply length and width.
 For irregular shapes, you'll need more advanced geometric techniques to calculate the area.

 Q2: What if I have a room with an odd shape—how do I calculate the area?